parttimenerd/condensed-data/README.md

 - [ ] make all tools support multiple files
 - [ ] add black box tests for the CLI tools
 - [ ] check empty files

-- [ ] move away from LZ4-java to a maintained library

 License
 -------